The Scientific and Cultural Website of Shia belief

 Allamah in Tafsir of Al-Mizan while explaining this verse, wrote: The first two verses are like a preparatory statement, with which a speaker tries to keep the audience calm and quiet, and this ensures that they do not become restless on hearing the tough commandment which he is to announce shortly.
 All the sentences in these two verses gently lead the hearer’s mind to the ordinance of the fast of Ramadan.
 They mention such things as removing gloom and anxiety, cheering the soul, and imperceptibly assuaging the mood of unruliness and disobedience.
 They point to various concessions and indulgences which have been incorporated into the commandment.
 And all this is in addition to the goods of this world and the next which may be earned by following the law[3].

-According to what the Late Kulayni says in his famous book (Al-Kafi), piety is rendered into one’s restriction from sin.
+While explaining the concept of Taqwa, the Late Kulayni says in his famous book “Al-Kafi”, write: “Piety is rendered into one’s restriction from sin.
 Most sins originate from wrath and lust.
-Fasting brings the extravagance of this instinct under control, which, consequently, decreases corruption and increases piety.
-(Al-Kafi, vol. 2; p.
-18)
+Fasting brings the extravagance of this instinct under control, which, consequently, decreases corruption and increases piety[6].”

-While explaining the significance of Taqwa, he said: Yes, fasting is a great effective factor in the process of training the spirit of piety in all dimensions of every field; this will be addressed in detail later.
-Since this worship is accompanied by deprivation from some material pleasures and one must suffer some troubles especially when it is in summer, there are different particular meanings used in the above verse to make the mind of believers ready for the acceptance of this decree.
+On the significance of Taqwa, Ayatollah Faqih Imani said: Yes, fasting is a great effective factor in the process of training the spirit of piety in all dimensions of every field; ….
+Since this worship is accompanied by deprivation from some material pleasures and one must suffer some troubles especially when it is in summer, there are different particular meanings used in the above verse to make the mind of believers ready for the acceptance of this decree[7].”

 To attract the attention and to make the subject an interesting one for the addressees, it begins with the phrase: “O’ you who have Faith!”
 Then, it refers to the statement of the fact that fasting is not appointed only for Muslim Ummah but it had been practised by the former nations, too.
 Finally, the philosophy of fasting, and that the fruitful results of this Divinely ordered duty return totally to you, is stated.

-A tradition narrated from Imam al-Sadiq (as) says: “The pleasure found in (the phrase: ‘ O’ you who have Faith! ‘ is so that) it has removed the tiredness of this worship and effort.”
-(Majma’-al-Bayan, vol. 2, p.
-27)
+A tradition narrated by Imam al-Sadiq (a.s) says: “The pleasure found in (the phrase: ‘ O’ you who have Faith! ‘ is so that) it has removed the tiredness of this worship and effort[8].”

 In the next verse, again, in order to reduce the hardship of fasting, it states a few other commands regarding this.
 It initiates the subject thus: “(Fast for) a certain number of days….”
 It is not so that you be obliged to fast all the year through or a considerable part of it, but fasting is for only a small section of the year[9].